Part of the Aryash Patient Health Explainer

 Free PSA Ratio

 PSA exists in two forms โ€” "free" and "bound".
 Cancer tends to produce more bound PSA.
-A low free PSA percentage (below 10%) is more concerning.
-A high free PSA percentage (above 25%) is reassuring.
+A lower proportion of free PSA tends to be more concerning, while a higher proportion is more reassuring.
+Your GP interprets the exact figures alongside your other results.

 Should I Get a PSA Test?